GAumala/blog/static/posts/2018-09-12-creating-an-http-api-with-scotty-and-beam.md

 ```

 The `do` block here is basically a query for all the rows to count.
 First take
 all posts.
-Then, for every post, find all the likes that refence that post.
+Then, for every post, find all the likes that reference that post.
 Finally only keep the rows whose `string_id` column is the one that we are
 interested in.
 Feeding that `do` block to `aggregate_ (\_ -> countAll_)` counts
 all the retrieved rows.
 This actually gets compiled to something like: